Cat Obesity: How To Help An Overweight Cat Lose Weight

 As an alternative to free feeding, try feeding your cat meals at a certain time of day, using canned wet food.
 This canned food contains more protein and a higher water content, which will give your cat a balanced diet and ensure their health in the long run.

 In addition, limit treats to 10% of your cat’s diet, and spread them out over play periods.
+And make sure your cat drinks enough water.

 While quite active in the wild, house cats are known to be somewhat lazy.
 However, there are many ways to encourage your feline friend to add more healthy movement to their day.
 For example, you could try to: